KonstantinSKY/Selen/README.md

 ## Basic goals

 - making it easier to write code of tests
+- automatic update of web drivers for different browsers
 - improving code readability
 - to reduce the amount of code written
 - accelerating the development of tests based on selenium and unittest frameworks